Form of Government: Republic

 |Cape Town||3 740 026||inhab.||2011|

-Growth is modest.
-The political crisis and uncertain economic management are holding back foreign investments, increasing instability of the rand and contributing to a worsening of evaluations by rating agencies.
+Growth is structurally stunted.
+Political crises and uncertain economic management have held back foreign investments, increased instability of the rand and contributed to a worsening of evaluations by rating agencies.
 A chronic problem is the scarcity of electric energy; the construction of new power stations and an update of the electrical network are proceeding slowly.
-High unemployment is a cause of serious social conflict.
-A large part of the population has to rely on government subsidies to survive.
-A national minimum wage came into effect on 1 January 2019.
+In this scenario, the shutdown of many economic activities to contain the COVID-19 pandemic in 2020 has further increased unemployment, already high, which is struggling to reabsorb despite the fact that the growth rate has returned to positive in 2021.
+The distribution of wealth is highly polarized and a large part of the population has to rely on government subsidies to survive.
 High deficit complicates the adoption of effective policies to stimulate the economy.

 |Agricultural prod. index (2004-06=100)||116.56||index||2016|

-The country is a large-scale producer of cereals, especially wheat and maize.
+The country is a large-scale producer of cereals, especially maize (Free State, Mpumalanga, North West) and wheat (Western Cape).
 The range of fruit crops is also very significant: potatoes, citrus fruits, apples, tomatoes, pears, peaches, plums, apricots and tropical fruit (bananas, papayas, pineapples and mangos) are grown, while the south-western area of the Cape excels for its vineyards.
 Main industrial crops include sugar cane and tobacco, followed by soybeans, sunflowers, peanuts, cotton, castor oil plants, kenaf, sisal, Phormium and tea.